-Uefy is a python script made for Blender 2.8 Beta or above that enables rigify addon to export an Epic Skeleton compatible bone hierarchy.
-Allowing creation of animations for Unreal Engine 4 marketplace assets.
+Uefy is a python script made for Blender 2.8 that enables rigify addon to export an Epic Skeleton compatible bone hierarchy.
+You can quickly rig and export any character and create new animations for Unreal Engine from Blender.

 The script also has some automation tools to pose the character and config the metarig for a quick turnover.